 Vinegar and rubbing alcohol Cleaner is a Antibacterial Disinfectant

 If just using vinegar as a cleaner then clean is what you get.
 If you want to kill germs and disinfect you will need to add the rubbing alcohol.
 It is the the alcohol that disinfects.
 Disinfectants kills all germs both good and bad.
-Cleaners remove dirt, debris, grime and germs, making some germs inactive but does not kill them.
+A good cleaner remove dirt, debris, grime and germs on the surface level, making most germs inactive but does not kill them.
 Cleaners make it so germs don’t grow.
 Disinfectants will make them go away completely.
+So for best results in making a disinfectant with safe ingredients is to add a rubbing alcohol to your own cleaners.

 FAQ